 By Andrew Simpson, VP Finance & Operations

-In such a large, broad-based, and decentralized organization such as UBC, the administrative structures and processes we have today may have evolved over many years (sometimes even decades).
-One of the questions I sometimes pose to leaders and teams is: “If we were establishing a new University today, how would we implement the delivery of the services you are responsible for?”
-While difficult to contemplate, this question poses a great opportunity to consider how we might enhance not only the outcomes of our service delivery, but the satisfaction of the academic and student community, as well as the satisfaction of the staff providing those services.
+In this process, one of the questions I sometimes pose to leaders and teams is: “If we were establishing a new university today, how would we implement the delivery of the services you are responsible for?”
+While difficult to contemplate, this question poses a great opportunity to consider how we might enhance not only the outcomes of our service delivery, but also the satisfaction of both the academic and student community and those providing services.